What are the notices of assessment from Revenue Québec and the CRA?

 This customization accurately reflects the different tax rates, tax credits, and benefit programs that characterize each jurisdiction's tax system.

-How to get your notice of assessment for corporations in Quebec
+How do I get my notice of assessment in Quebec?

 For corporations in Quebec, access to the notice of assessment can be easily obtained online through the CRA and Revenu Québec portals, or by more traditional means such as mail or telephone.
 Issuance times vary, but are generally fast, allowing for reactive tax management.